 I welcome you to contact me on 0744 364 7604, you are also welcome to use the 'Email me' link at the top of the page.
 If you wish to read more please visit my website: www.heartspacecounselling.org

 Training, qualifications & experience

-I hold an Advanced Diploma in Humanistic Counselling with Heartwood College of Counselling and Psychotherapy.
+I hold an Advanced Diploma in Integrative Counselling Level 4 with Heartwood College of Counselling and Psychotherapy.
 The training was Integrative, which means I have experience of several counselling approaches.
 The use of the word ‘integrative’ not only describes a fusion of different techniques, it also refers to the integration of all aspects of the personality and needs of the client.
 This brings awareness of the emotional, rational, behavioural, physiological and spiritual, as they apply to you, delivering a tailor made service to address your evolving needs.